 If you happen to visit the site at the beginning of May, an Astro-architectural phenomenon takes place where the door of the main temple gets illuminated during sunset.

 Try to visit Campeche, and especially Edzná, during July as this is when Chac – the God of Rain – is traditionally celebrated with festivities all around Campeche.
+For a guided trip to Edzna from Campeche, including transportation, and snacks, have a look at this tour.

 6. Enjoy A Spicy Hot Chocolate